 The central purpose of the ENTSOs is to facilitate the cooperation of TSOs in promoting the completion and the well-functioning of the EU Internal Electricity Market (IEM) and cross-border trade, as well as to ensure optimal management, coordinated operation and sound technical evolution of the electricity and gas transmission networks (Article 4 of Regulation (EC) No 714/2009, Article 4 of Regulation (EC) No 715/2009).

-Pursuant to Article 4(1) of ENTSO-E's current articles of association, "the Association shall, on a non-profit-making basis, pursue the co-operation of the European TSOs both on the pan-European and regional level.
+Pursuant to Article 4(1) of ENTSO-E's articles of association, "the Association shall, on a non-profit-making basis, pursue the co-operation of the European TSOs both on the pan-European and regional level.
 It promotes the TSOs' interests and has an active and important role in the European rule setting process in compliance with EU legislation.
 Its objective is to promote the reliable operation, optimal management and sound technical evolution of the European electricity transmission system in order to ensure security of supply and to meet the needs of the IEM."

 Joint ACER-CEER response to European Commission's Consultation on a new Energy Market Design of 7 October 2015 (p.
 26), however, argues the current legal framework does not establish for ENTSOE-E sufficient general safeguards, notably against conflicts of interests, i.e. between the interest of the Union and individual TSOs' interests, against inefficient decision-making and against the failure to deliver.

-Proposal for a Regulation of the European Parliament and of the Council on the internal market for electricity (recast) of 30.11.2016, (COM(2016) 861 final 2016/0379 (COD)) in Articles 25 - 31 redefines the role and functions of the ENTSO-E.
+Proposal for a Regulation of the European Parliament and of the Council on the internal market for electricity (recast) of 30 November 2016 (COM(2016) 861 final 2016/0379 (COD)) in Articles 25 - 31 proposed to redefine the role and functions of the ENTSO-E.